 - Get the whole family on board

 - Instead of her feeling like the different one, get everyone on the same page as much as possible.
-Eat healthy and be active all together.
+Eat healthily and be active altogether.

 - Be a role model